 This is a special type of mushroom that can develop well in rich-soil gardens or woodlands, especially in tropical regions like southern Asia, or Americas, Africa, and Australia.

 The appearance of this one is so special that you can remember it right from the first look.
 It has a bell-shaped cap with a white bridal veil that looks like a long lacy skirt underneath the cap.
 Thus, another name for this mushroom is “veil lady mushroom”.

 Besides its cute look, you will love its earthy, rich yet delicate flavor with a soft texture.
-In China, it has a certain role in Chinese haute cuisine that you can usually find in chicken soups or stir-fried dishes.
+In China, it plays a major role in Chinese haute cuisine; you can usually find this type of mushroom in chicken soups or stir-fried dishes.

 This fungus is available in both fresh and dried forms.
 They are a rich source of fiber, carbs, protein, bioactive, and antioxidant compounds.

 3. Lion’s Mane (Hericium Erinaceus)